The Art Institute of New York City

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The Art Institute of New York City are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The Art Institute of New York City are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

 The most specialized majors at The Art Institute of New York City are Visual & Performing Arts (130 degrees awarded) and Computer and Information Sciences and Support Services (18 degrees) (as of 2017).